aspose-tex/Aspose.TeX-Documentation/net/developer-guide/typesetting-tex-input/_index.md

 Here we instantiate a [PdfDevice](https://apireference.aspose.com/tex/net/aspose.tex.presentation.pdf/pdfdevice) class on a stream object, so that output PDF file will be written to this stream.
 In this case stream will pass the ouput to a file on your disc.
 There's also a commented option **2)** which will let you write the output PDF to a file in [OutputWorkingDirectory](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/outputworkingdirectory), i.e. in the output ZIP archive.

-### **Accepting main TeX file as a stream, Accepting terminal input, having an image format as a destination format**
+### **Reading main TeX file as a stream, reading terminal input, setting up an image format as a destination format**

 {{< gist "aspose-com-gists" "76c7e5770ac8b3f6d409f6ec60f02030" "Aspose.TeX.Examples-StreamInputImageOutputAndTerminalInput-TakeMainInputFromStream-AuxFromFileSystem-TakeTerminalInputFromConsole-AlternativeImagesStorage.cs" >}}